cbk914/CV19/README.md

 # CV19
-Repository of files used in the anti-phishing campaign launched by the cybervolunteer group CV19 and other trusted information about anti-COVID-19 initiatives.
+Repository of files for the anti-phishing campaign launched by the cybervolunteer group CV19 and other trusted information about anti-COVID-19 initiatives.
 Information compiled from public sources, Telegram Groups and own research.
 Thanks to all people that are sending me the spam messages they receive.
 Together for victory :)